ShreyasKolpe/epigraphia-data-cleaning/README.md

 1. Some observations from repeatedly cleaning up texts manually could help in automation.

     For Kannada inscriptions, the following are made:
     * The OCR text consistently copies ē as é.
 Thus, this could be automated.
+Similarly, it sometimes copies ô instead of ō.
     * The character sequence śrī is very common and can be inserted into a few variants that happen during OCR copying.
     * Largely, the anusvāra is used properly by the ancient and medieval scribes.
 So when n is followed by a consonant, the appropriate cluster can be inserted properly.